Shadowsocks: Client implementations

 All of the server implementations listed above also support operating in client mode.
 There are also client-only implementations available for Windows (shadowsocks-win), macOS (ShadowsocksX-NG), Android (shadowsocks-android), and iOS (Wingy).
 Many clients, including shadowsocks-win and shadowsocks-android, support redirecting all system traffic over Shadowsocks, not just applications that have been explicitly configured to do so, allowing Shadowsocks to be used similarly to a VPN.
 If an application doesn't support proxy servers, a proxifier can be used to redirect the application to the Shadowsocks client.
 Some proxifiers, such as Proxycap, support Shadowsocks directly, thus avoiding the need for a Shadowsocks client, but some require a client.

 Net::Shadowsocks

 Net::Shadowsocks is name of the Perl implementation of Shadowsocks protocol client and server available on CPAN.

 ShadowsocksR

 ShadowsocksR is a fork of the original Shadowsocks project, claimed to be superior in terms of security and stability.
 Upon release, it was found to violate the License by not having the source code of the C# client available.
 It was also criticized for its solution to the alleged security issues in the source project.
 Shadowsocks is currently under development, while development of ShadowsocksR has stopped.

 Similar projects

 Shadowsocks is similar to The Tor Project's Pluggable Transport (PT) idea.
 PT makes it hard for Internet Service Providers to detect Tor traffic.
 They also both use a socks proxy interface.
 Whereas Shadowsocks is simpler, Obfs4 used in PT is more obfuscated.
 Unlike Obfs4, Shadowsocks is not resistant to Active Probing.
 The most similar PT to Shadowsocks is Obfs3.

+The V2Ray framework adds obfuscation on top of traffic encryption.